 This is where our Support Group can help, as it is likely that one or more of our members will have had one or more of the treatments being offered and will be more than pleased to provide the benefit of their experience.

 Another aim of our Group is to create awareness of PCa amongst men of all ages with particular emphasis on the importance of early diagnosis which can be a life saver.
-The Group also raises funds for the local hospital to help with new research and treatment methods for PCa.
+The Group has raised funds for the local hospital to help with new treatment methods for PCa and arranges PSA testing events several times a year.

 Click here for a suggested set of questions if you are still in the undecided stage.